(Approved by the Executive Council June 1998)

 As the Society's membership has grown, the activities of the Medals and Awards Committee have become more formalized.
 The Chair and Committee members welcome suggestions from Society members concerning ways in which this process may be improved even further.

-1. A program on Tutorial Lectures and a Committee on Tutorial Lectures is established.
+1. A program on Tutorial Lectures and a Committee on Tutorial Lectures Short Courses and Hot Topics is established.

-2. The subjects of the Tutorial Lectures are to be selected by the Committee on Tutorials from topics of current general interest to acousticians; the lectures are not be addressed to experts in the fields of the selected subject.
+2. The subjects of the Tutorial Lectures are to be selected by the Committee on Tutorials Short Courses and Hot Topics from topics of current general interest to acousticians; the lectures are not be addressed to experts in the fields of the selected subject.

 3. There shall be only one Tutorial Lecture at each regular meeting of the Society.
 The tutorial shall have a duration of about two hours and should be held on the evening of the first day of the meeting.

-4. The Committee on Tutorial Lectures shall plan and organize the Tutorial Lecture and select the subjects and the speakers.
+4. The Committee on Tutorial Lectures Short Courses and Hot Topics shall plan and organize the Tutorial Lecture and select the subjects and the speakers.
 The committee shall consist of six members of the Society appointed by the President with the approval of the Executive Council.

-5. The Committee on Tutorial Lectures will report on its activities to the Executive Council at each regular meeting of the Society.
+5. The Committee on Tutorial Lectures Short Courses and Hot Topics will report on its activities to the Executive Council at each regular meeting of the Society.

-6. The Society will provide an all-inclusive honorarium of $1000 for each Tutorial Lecture, to be shared equally among the lecturers if there is more than one.
-Each lecturer will also be reimbursed up to a maximum of $1000 for travel, subsistence and other expenses related to the lecture.
+6. The Society will provide an all-inclusive honorarium of $1000 and up to maximum of $1,000 for travel expenses for each Tutorial Lecture, to be shared equally among the lecturers if there is more than one.
 The lecturers are expected to provide the Society with a set of notes on the Lecture suitable for duplication by the Society and distribution to attendees before the lecture.
 These notes may include the text or outline of the lecture, copies of the projected visual aids, and reprints of relevant published papers, at the lecturer's discretion.

 7. The subject of the Tutorial Lecture will be listed in the Call for Papers of each regular Society meeting.
 There will be a registration fee for attendance at the Tutorial.